etherlinkcom/docs/docs/network/architecture.md

 This diagram summarizes the transaction process:

 ![A more detailed diagram of Etherlink architecture, showing the flow of transactions and blueprints](/img/architecture-full.png)

+### Delayed inbox transaction processing

+Under normal circumstances, the sequencer handles all incoming transactions fairly and packages them into blueprints to finalize them.
+If the sequencer doesn't include transactions promptly for any reason, Etherlink provides a backup method of processing transactions that does not rely on the sequencer.
+This method allows users to add transactions to an area of storage called the _delayed inbox_ and to force Etherlink to include them.

+Transactions that run via the delayed inbox follow this lifecycle:

+1. A user submits an Etherlink transaction to a Tezos layer 1 smart contract called the "delayed bridge" contract.
+This transaction includes the address of the Etherlink Smart Rollup and the transaction to run on Etherlink encoded via recursive-length prefix (RLP).
+The user must also include 1 tez with the transaction to prevent spam; this amount is hardcoded in the smart contract and is subject to change.
+1. The delayed bridge contract writes the transaction to the Smart Rollup inbox.
+1. The Etherlink Smart Rollup nodes receive the message, verify that it came from the delayed bridge contract by checking its address, and add it to the delayed inbox, which is a specific area of storage named `delayed-inbox`.
+This address is hard-coded in the Etherlink kernel.

+   At this point, the sequencer has 12 hours or 1600 layer 1 blocks to include the transaction, whichever is longer.
+   This delay is to give the sequencer time to catch up if it is trying to include transactions normally and the network is slow for some reason.

+1. If the sequencer is running normally, it processes the transaction in the delayed inbox in the same way that it processes other transactions.
+Then, when the Smart Rollup nodes receive the blueprint with the transaction as in the standard transaction process, they remove it from the delayed inbox.
+The only way to remove a transaction from the delayed inbox is to process it.
+1. If the sequencer has not included the transaction at the end of the delay, the Smart Rollup nodes take over the blueprint creation process by following these steps:

+   1. Each time the Smart Rollup nodes run the Etherlink kernel (at every layer 1 block level), they check to see if the delay has passed for any delayed inbox transactions.
+   1. If any transaction needs to be forced, the nodes retrieve all transactions in the delayed inbox, even if they haven't been in the delayed inbox longer than the delay.
+   1. The nodes package these transactions into a blueprint and process the transactions in the same way as they process transactions in blueprints that come from the sequencer.

+   In this way, transactions in the delayed inbox take precedence over the sequencer.
+   If the kernel (via the Smart Rollup nodes) generates a blueprint, that blueprint results in a new branch of the Etherlink chain, and the states of the sequencer and the Smart Rollup nodes diverge.
+   It becomes the responsibility of the sequencer to reorganize itself to build blueprints on top of the kernel-generated blueprint.

+The delayed bridge contract is deployed to Tezos layer 1 Mainnet at [KT1AZeXH8qUdLMfwN2g7iwiYYSZYG4RrwhCj](https://better-call.dev/mainnet/KT1AZeXH8qUdLMfwN2g7iwiYYSZYG4RrwhCj).